London to Oxford train with Great Western Railway

 Currently, there is no high-speed train service from London to Oxford.

 Yes, there is a direct train between London and Oxford.
-The service operates 8 times per day, provided by Chiltern Railways, Great Western Rail, National Express, first_great_western.
+The service operates 7 times per day, provided by Great Western Railway, Chiltern Railways, Great Western Railway (GWR).

 To get from London to Oxford, you can choose from several travel options including train and coach.